zenml-io/zenml/docs/book/how-to/customize-docker-builds/use-a-prebuilt-image.md

     ...
 ```

+{% hint style="warning" %}
+You should make sure that this image is pushed to a registry where the orchestrator/step operator/other components that require the image can pull it from, without any involvement by ZenML.
+{% endhint %}

 ## What the parent image should contain

 When you run a pipeline with a pre-built image, skipping the build process, ZenML will not build any image on top of it.
 This means that the image you provide to the `parent_image` attribute of the `DockerSettings` class has to contain all the code and dependencies that are needed to run your pipeline.